Pfizer seeks U.S. approval for COVID vaccine booster - Up News Info

 A third dose of the Pfizer-BioNTech vaccine is not currently authorized for broad use in the United States.

-Pfizer and BioNTech said they intend to submit results from their booster trial for publication in a medical journal and to file the data with the European Medicines Agency and other regulatory authorities around the world in the coming weeks.
+Pfizer and BioNTech said they intend to file the data with the European Medicines Agency and other regulatory authorities around the world in coming weeks.

-(Reporting by Mrinalika Roy and Manas Mishra in Bengaluru; Deena Beasley in Los Angeles; Editing by Arun Koyyur and Mark Porter)
+(Reporting by Mrinalika Roy and Manas Mishra in Bengaluru; Deena Beasley in Los Angeles; Editing by Arun Koyyur, Mark Porter and Jonathan Oatis)

 Advertisement